Egypt–India relations

+History

+Ancient relations

+Indians had already been trading with Egypt for a long time even before the conquest of Egypt by the Romans.
+At the end of 1st century BCE Indian products reached the Romans during the rule of Augustus, and the Roman historian Strabo mentions an increase in Roman trade with India following the Roman annexation of Egypt.
+Recent excavations at Berenike in Egypt have confirmed, there was a small community of Indian Buddhists at Alexandria, the greatest of all Roman ports.
+A large number of significant finds have been made providing evidence of the cargo from the Malabar Coast and the presence of Tamil people from South India and Jaffna being at this last outpost of the Roman Empire.

+Modern era

+The 1869 completion of the Suez Canal led to faster transport between the United Kingdom and India, and led into British intervention in Egypt.

-Economic relations
+Modern economic relations

 India is the fourth largest trade partner of Egypt, after the US, Italy and Saudi Arabia.

 Oil

 In 2003, Indian giant Reliance signed a contract with the Egyptian General Petroleum Corporation (EGPC) to import 8 shipments of crude oil in 2003.
 Two years preceding the contract, they had imported shipments from Egypt.
 In August 2004, the Indian company GAIL procured 15% of the Egyptian Company Nat Gas which deals with marketing and distributing natural gas in Egypt.

 Egyptian and Indian ministers of petroleum met in 2004 in Egypt to discuss the prospect of investment and purchase of oil and gas from Egypt.

 Power

 In 2008, India's KEC International Limited, received its largest order worth ₹636 crore from Egyptian Electricity Transmission Company.
 The order was funded through the European Investment Bank and the Egyptian National Bank.
 The order included design, supply and construction of power transmission towers and laying of 196 kilometres of transmission lines in Egypt.
 It was completed on a turnkey basis within a period 24 months.
 This, however, was not the first time.
 KEC International has been laying power transmission lines in Egypt for more than 40 years.
 Recently, KEC International was engaged in a ₹60 crore contract for supply of overhead transmission towers for the Egypt–Jordan Transmission Line.